frizzleb/tootsie/README.md

 API
 ===

-To schedule jobs, one uses the web service, a small app that supports job control methods:
+To schedule jobs, one uses the REST service:

 * POST `/job`: Schedule a job.
 Returns 201 if the job was created.
 * GET `/status`: Get current processing status as a JSON hash.